 Why You Shouldn’t Trust Online College Rankings – A Cautionary Tale

-Since I’m also in the business of helping students find affordable, quality schools that provide a high ROI I needed to check this out!
+Since I’m also in the business of helping students find affordable, quality degree programs that provide a high ROI I needed to check this out!

-According to the site their rankings are based on “affordability and return on investment, while also considering factors such as graduation and retention rates according to NCES College Navigator reporting.”
+According to the site their online college rankings are based on “affordability and return on investment, while also considering factors such as graduation and retention rates according to NCES College Navigator reporting.”